-Your doctor will first review your medical history.
-A complete medical exam will be done.
-Your doctor may recommend different tests in order identify tumors and confirm diagnosis.
+Your doctor will ask about your symptoms, and medical and family history.
+The abdominal and rectal areas will be carefully examined.
+Your doctor may recommend different tests in order to identify abnormal growths and confirm diagnosis.

-Digital Rectal Exam —Your doctor will insert a lubricated gloved finger into the rectum.
+—Your doctor will insert a lubricated, gloved finger into the rectum.
 The doctor will check the rectum for lumps or abnormal areas.
-Rarely colon cancers can be detected in this way.

 Copyright © Nucleus Medical Media, Inc.